 Leader in Sustainability

-The principles of sustainability are core values of the company.
+The principles of sustainability are core values.
 Avalon is a leader among junior miners in adopting best practices to reduce its environmental footprint, prevent water contamination and engage with local communities.
-For two consecutive years (2015, 2016) Avalon has placed among Corporate Knights’ Future 40 Responsible Corporate Leaders in Canada.